syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% highlight html tabtitle="index.html" %}
 {% include code-snippet/schedule/event-cs12/index.html %}
 {% endhighlight %}
+{% highlight html tabtitle="datasource.ts" %}
+{% include code-snippet/schedule/event-cs12/datasource.ts %}
+{% endhighlight %}
 {% endtabs %}

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs12" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs12/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs12/index.html %}
+{% endhighlight %}
+{% highlight html tabtitle="es5-datasource.js" %}
+{% include code-snippet/schedule/event-cs12/es5-datasource.js %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs12" %}
+{% endif %}

 ### Drag and drop multiple appointments

-We can drag and drop multiple appointments by enabling the [`allowMultiDrag`](https://ej2.syncfusion.com/documentation/api/schedule#allowmultidrag) property.
+We can drag and drop multiple appointments by enabling the [`allowMultiDrag`](../api/schedule#allowmultidrag) property.
 We can select multiple appointments by holding the CTRL key.
-Once the events are selected, we can leave the CTRL key and start dragging the event.
+Once the events are selected, you can release the CTRL key and begin dragging the events.

-We can also drag multiple events from one resource to another resource.
-In this case, if all the selected events are in the different resources, then all the events should be moved to the single resource that is related to the target event.
+Additionally, we can drag multiple events from one resource to another.
+If all the selected events belong to different resources, all of them will be moved to the single resource associated with the target event.

->Note: Multiple events drag and drop is not supported on mobile devices.
+> **Note:** Dragging and dropping multiple events is not supported on mobile devices.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}